FlaccidFacade/cliSkeleton/README.md

 this repository uses python3.9 and click module to create the cli tool

+click module is used great for a fast design and well equipped to scale with a design patterns

+click handles extra features inhabitantly and offers easy to use features

 the testing framework is pytest

 # First time use
 0) Clone/fork the repo